-Diagram key Session information Description 1 Video sensing status/path indicator Indicates when video sensing occurs during connections to target KVM server ports.
+Diagram key Session information Description indicator ports.
 2 Bandwidth usage indicator Indicates how much of your total available bandwidth is currently being used.
 The connection speed setting determines total available bandwidth.
 This setting is defined on the Compression tab of the Connection Properties dialog, which is accessed by choosing Connection > Properties, or pressing Ctrl+Left Alt+ M and then choosing Connection Properties.
 3 Security indicator Indicates whether the current remote connection is protected by encryption.
 Encryption requirements are set during configuration of your Raritan device.
 When a device is configured for no encryption or SSL authentication, the Security Indicator is represented on the status bar by an open lock icon.
 When SSL authentication, data encryption, or SSL encryption is applied, the security indicator is represented on the status bar by a closed lock.
 4 Concurrent connections indicator Indicates that multiple remote users are currently connected to the same target server on the device.
 One icon indicates a single user is connected, and two icons indicates two or more users are connected.
 Concurrent connection ability can be set globally under PC share mode on the Manager Security Settings page or set per individual user in the Concurrent Access Mode setting on the Manager User Account Settings page.
 For the device, concurrent connection ability can be set using the PC Share Mode option in the Security Settings page: PC-Share permits concurrent access and Private limits server access to one user at a time.

 Diagram key Session information Description 5 Lock key indicators Indicates the status of the current target KVM Server, in respect to the activation of the Caps-Lock, Num-Lock, and Scroll-Lock keys.
-If these keys are enabled on the target server being viewed, this affirmative status will be reflected on the status bar.
+If these keys are enabled on the target server being viewed, this affirmative status is reflected on the status bar.